grd349/PBjam/Examples/example-githubworkflow.rst

    $ git status.

 4. Git allows you to bundle all the changes you have made into a 'commit'.
 This list of changes will eventually be uploaded to the your PBjam repository on GitHub.
-You can add multiple files to such a commit.
+You can add multiple files that have been changed to such a single commit.
 After having checked which files have changed, start adding them to a commit by doing:

 .. code-block:: console